Maysupreth/MD5-readtxtfile/README.md

 # MD5-readtxtfile
-Broke from hexadecimal in text file to decimal 4 numbers
+Crack password from hexadecimal in text file to decimal 4 numbers